 Also referred to as having ‘your tubes tied’, tubal ligation is a surgical procedure; your fallopian tubes are cut and tied, preventing the egg from travelling to the uterus.
 The procedure is approximately 99% effective and can be reversed if necessary.

 Accidents happen.
 Should you have unprotected sex, forget to take birth control pills or a condom breaks during sex, emergency contraception can be used to prevent unplanned pregnancy.
 It needs to be understood that the morning-after pill needs to be taken within 72 hours after sex.
 You’ll be able to get it at your local government clinic or pharmacy.

 The device can be fitted within five days after unprotected sex.
 It can last up to 10 years.

-Marie Stopes is the global leader in women’s sexual and reproductive health services.
-We offer a variety of services including pregnancy care, STI screening and safe abortion should you want to terminate an unplanned pregnancy.
+It’s essential to know the different types of female contraceptives.
+Marie Stopes is the global leader in women’s sexual and reproductive health services and can help you.
+We offer a variety of services including pregnancy care, HIV and STI screening and safe abortion should you want to terminate an unplanned pregnancy.
 Book an appointment at one of our centres for more information.